A History of Tulsa Opera

 Tulsa Opera has continued to make history, presenting beloved operatic classics alongside beloved American opera classics such as Dean Man Walking.

 Since 2010, Tulsa Opera has expanded its commitment to education and doubled the size of Tulsa Youth Opera’s training program and now presents an important children’s opera each year.
 In 2017 the organization embarked on a collaboration with Tulsa Public Schools and created the program RAISE YOUR VOICE!, a vocal music education program which placed certified music teachers back in schools whose programs had been eliminated by state budget cuts.

 The Tulsa Opera Today

-Under the leadership of General Director, Greg Weber, and Artistic Director, Tobias Picker, beginning in 2016, the company continues to feature its own international opera stars such as Sarah Coburn and Peter Strummer, but renewed its dedication to presenting audiences with the finest young singers of today.
+Under the leadership of General Director Ken McConnell and Artistic Director Tobias Picker, the company continues to feature its own international opera stars such as Sarah Coburn and Peter Strummer, but renewed its dedication to presenting audiences with the finest young singers of today.

 Tulsa Opera is bound up in the very fabric of Tulsa life.
 Proud of our nearly three-quarter century past, we look forward to scaling new artistic heights far into the future.

 Tulsa audiences have never lacked for beautiful singing.
 In recent years, we’ve been delighted to hear Tulsa’s own international opera star Sarah Coburn in four breakthrough performances, along with exciting debuts from Susan Graham, David Portillo, Sarah Shafer, Aaron Blake, Yunpeng Wang, Alexandra Loutsion, Keith Phares, and Lauren McNeese.
 In 2019, Tulsa Opera again makes history with the first fully transgender woman to sing a leading role in the United States as Lucia Lucas performs the title role in Don Giovanni.